bwilkinson91/test/README.md

 # Introduction

-This is a repository containing
+This repository contains projects that involve cleaning, visualizing, modeling and presenting data.

 # Contents